ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

+Note: the `~` operator allows to check if the type on its left either implements, uses or inherits from the one on its right.
+It also works on values and then check if they either implement, use or be an instance of the type on its right.

 For information, the `T`, `X`, `Y`, `Z`, `K` and `V` names are reserved to templates, so you can use it as you want.
 Conventionally, `T` is used when there is only one template to use, `T` and `X` for two templates, `T` `X` `Y` for three templates, `T` `X` `Y` `Z` for four templates, and `K` and `V` for keys and values.

 #### Type-checking operators on values